Federal Employment Lawyer

 To file a formal discrimination complaint, you’ll have to go through your agency’s EEO office.
 The agency will conduct an investigation, and once the investigation is complete, you can either request a hearing in front of an EEOC administrative judge or ask the agency to decide whether discrimination occurred or not.

-If the agency determines that no discrimination occurred, then you can appeal the decision.
+If the agency determines that no discrimination occurred in your employment issue, then you can appeal the decision.
 If you decide to request a hearing, you must make the request in writing or online.
 The judge will make a final decision in your hearing on whether discrimination occurred, and they’ll either dismiss your case or suggest relief.

 While you must file a formal discrimination complaint through your agency’s EEO office before you can file a lawsuit for your employment discrimination, there are multiple points throughout the process in which you can drop the complaint and move forward with a lawsuit instead.
 Having a federal employment attorney by your side through this process will make it much simpler.